olgabovkun/AWS-examples-certification/sqs/create-queue/cli/README.md

 --queue-name StandardQueue
 ```

+Copy the queue URL from the previous step and insert it into the following `--queue-url` parameter.

-Update `queue-url` and delete Queue:
+Update `queue-url`, then delete the Queue:
 ```sh
 aws sqs delete-queue \
 --queue-url https://sqs.region.amazonaws.com/account-id/StandardQueue